Need Assistance? 01384 442752 (UK)

 • Short Stories – Published in children’s magazines, or in books (either as short story collections by one author or several authors).

-• School/text books – Either written specifically to fulfill a pre-determined school curriculum or as a supplementary text.
+• School/textbooks – Either written specifically to fulfil a pre-determined school curriculum or as a supplementary text.
 Generally requires that the author has expert knowledge on the subject (and possibly, but it is not an essential prerequisite, a teaching background).

 • Poetry – Poetry written for children is published in children’s magazines, or in anthologies (collections of poems by different authors).